namboodirilab/B-CALM/README.md

 # Behavior Controller for Associative Learning and Memory Software and Hardware Introduction
-This readme file briefly introduces the current established behaviorial task scripts, graphical user interface(GUI) system, circuit and behavioral box layout.
+This readme file briefly introduces the current established behaviorial task scripts, graphical user interface(GUI) system and circuit/system overview.

 ### MATLAB and GUI